 In Brian Evenson's novella The Warren, the narrator labeled as X knows he exists.
 He also knows that his predecessors exist as well, represented by dozens of pairs of eyes which watch his every move, occasionally using his body for their use.
 He knows the Warren, the space he has lived in his entire life, and he knows the Monitor, the Siri-like device he can pose questions to when he reaches the limits of his predecessor's training.
 He knows that Horak, a man frozen in a stasis chamber just outside the Warren, exists and that he is a human person.
 But after freeing Horak and having fundamental principles challenged, X is haunted by the query: what am I?
 Am I a person?
 Am I human?
 Or more importantly, as the Monitor chillingly articulates when he poses this question to it: "What do you mean by, 'person'?"

 Matt E. Lewis is the editor of The Radvocate magazine and co-editor of the horror anthology series States of Terror from Ayahuasca Publishing.
-His reviews and short fiction have also appeared on Entropy, Corium Magazine, Black Candies, Connotation Press, Electric Literature, and the Los Angeles Review of Books.
+His reviews and short fiction have also appeared on Entropy, The Nervous Breakdown, PANK magazine, Vol.1 Brooklyn, Electric Literature, and the Los Angeles Review of Books.